 Then, we packed up our house to live in an RV for a year.
 Talk about the need to declutter!
 Surprisingly, I didn’t get rid of as much stuff as I thought we would.
 And I’m glad I didn’t get rid of more.
 We had paired down everything already to what we needed and loved, so decluttering and downsizing was way more simple than I had thought.

-The following are ideas for your 30 Day Declutter Plan.
+The following are ideas for your 30 Day Declutter Plan for a Healthy Home.
 Do them one a day, or do two a day and take a break on the weekend.
 JUST DO IT.

 Start with your junk drawer.
 It’s full of unemotional stuff that you won’t mind purging.
 Get rid of the ketchup packets, rubber bands that have melted together, dried up glue tubes and the 500 twist ties that you’re holding onto.
 Do this while you’re waiting for dinner to bake or while you’re watching your favorite TV show.